rackerlabs/support-how-to/content/rackspace-email/import-email-address-data-into-outlook-2010-for-windows.md

     <img src="{% asset_path rackspace-email/import-email-address-data-into-outlook-2010-for-windows/folder_to_import_from2010.png %}" />

 9. Click **Finish**.
 The **Outlook Data File** begins importing.
-The time to complete the import could take several minutes to several hours depending on the size of the importing file.
+It could take several minutes to several hours to import, depending on the size of the importing file.

 You have now successfully imported email data into Outlook 2010.